CyberGRX/questions-three/README.md

 The Event Broker is little more than a simple implementation of the <a href="https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern">Publish/Subscribe Pattern</a>.
 Component A subscribes to an event by registering a function with the Event Broker.
 Component B publishes the event with an optional dictionary of arbitrary properties.
 The Event Broker calls the subscriber function, passing it the dictionary as keyword arguments.

 An event can be any object.
-Internally, Questions-Three limits itself to members of an enum called TestEvent.
+Internally, Questions Three limits itself to members of an enum called TestEvent.
 It's defined in `questions_three.constants`.

 An event property can also be any object.
 Property names are restricted to valid Python variable names so the Event Broker can send them as keyword arguments.

 <a name="http-client-section"><h2>HTTP Client</h2></a>
 The HTTP client is a wrapper around the widely-used <a href="https://requests.readthedocs.io/en/master/">requests module</a>, so it can serve as a drop-in replacement.
-Its job in life is to integrate `requests` into the event-driven world of Questions-Three, doing things like publishing an HTTP transcript when a check fails.
+Its job in life is to integrate `requests` into the event-driven world of Questions Three, doing things like publishing an HTTP transcript when a check fails.
 It also adds a few features that you can use.
 Nearly all of the documentation for `requests` applies to HttpClient as well.
 There are two deviations, one significant and one somewhat obscure.

 ### Deviation 1: HTTP Client raises an exception when it encounters an exceptional status code ###